pearofducks/ansible-vim/README.md

 ##### g:ansible_attribute_highlight
 `let g:ansible_attribute_highlight = "ob"`

 Ansible modules use a `key=value` format for specifying module-attributes in playbooks.
 This highlights those as specified.
+This highlight option is also used when highlighting key/value pairs in `hosts` files.

 Available flags (bold are defaults):